mendhak/docker-http-https-echo/README.md

             - /etc/ssl/certs/ssl-cert-snakeoil.pem:/app/fullchain.pem
             - /etc/ssl/private/ssl-cert-snakeoil.key:/app/privkey.pem

-`/app/fullchain.pem` and `/app/privkey.pem` paths can be changed - use `HTTPS_CERT_FILE` and `HTTPS_KEY_FILE` environment variables to define location of existing certificate and private key inside container.
+You can use the environment variables `HTTPS_CERT_FILE` and `HTTPS_KEY_FILE` to define the location of existing certificate and private key inside container.

 ## Decode JWT header